wolf1128/03-office-queue/assets/mockups/Documents/FE-Doc-Sprint0.md

 - `NextCustomer` (in `NextCustomer.tsx`): The component manages the display and progression of customer service tickets at a service counter.
 When an officer clicks the button, the system updates the display with the next customer's ticket details, the service they're getting, and the estimated time.

+- `board` (in `board.tsx`): The component creates a visual dashboard for customers, displaying their ticket number and the status of service queues.

+- `clock` (in `board.tsx`): The component is a real-time clock that updates every second and shows the current time in a 24-hour format.

 ## Styling
 This section describes the visual design of the frontend, including the layout, color scheme, typography, and other design elements.
 ### home